nikbearbrown/Cancer-Biology-and-Therapeutics/landingPage.md

 **Images:** All images are open source, Creative Commons Share-Alike licensed, or public domain, with appropriate attribution provided.

-**If you use our content:** Please attribute both this platform (Cancer Biology and Therapeutics - AI Interactive Textbook) and the original NIH sources.
+**If you use our content:** Please attribute both this platform (Cancer Biology and Therapeutics - AI Interactive Textbook).
 For images, follow their original license requirements.